gcsescience.com 14 gcsescience.com

 Metamorphic Rocks - Contact Metamorphism.

-The high temperatures needed to form metamorphic rock
+The high temperatures needed to form metamorphic rock may

-may come about by contact of an existing rock with an igneous intrusion.
+come about by contact of an existing rock with an igneous intrusion.

-An igneous intrusion happens when magma is forced through a crack
+An igneous intrusion happens when magma is forced

-in layers of rock in the Earth's crust.
+through a crack in layers of rock in the Earth's crust.

 The rock intrusion which is seen cutting across other rocks

-must be younger (formed more recently).
+must be younger (it has formed more recently).

 Contact metamorphism is sometimes called baking.